 We are Taiwan's largest provider of mobile services in terms of both revenues and customers.
-In 2018, we generated revenues of NT\$63.9 billion, or 29.7% of our total revenues, from mobile services.
 In 2019, we generated revenues of NT\$58.7 billion, or 28.3% of our total revenues, from mobile services.
-In 2020, we generated revenues of NT\$56.7 billion (US\$2.0 billion), or 27.3% of our total revenues, from mobile services.
-The decrease in mobile services revenue was mainly due to a decrease in roaming revenue and handset sales because of the COVID-19 pandemic.
+In 2020, we generated revenues of NT\$56.7 billion, or 27.3% of our total revenues, from mobile services.
+In 2021, we generated revenues of NT\$58.0 billion (US\$2.1 billion), or 27.6% of our total revenues, from mobile services.
+The increase in mobile services revenue was mainly due to the launch of 5G services and customers' upgrade to 5G plan.

-Our ARPU per month decreased to NT\$461 in 2019 mainly due to more fierce competition.
-Our ARPU per month further decreased to NT\$427 in 2020 mainly due to the decrease in roaming revenue mentioned above and the increase of IoT subscribers, which resulted in the dilution of ARPU.
+Our ARPU per month decreased from NT\$461 to NT\$427 in 2020 mainly due to the decrease in roaming revenue mentioned above and the increase of IoT subscribers, which resulted in the dilution of ARPU.
+Our ARPU per month further decreased to NT\$418 in 2021, also resulting from the increase of IoT subscribers.

 We remain the largest mobile operator in Taiwan in terms of revenues and number of customers, although the two smaller operators, Asia Pacific Telecom Co., Ltd., or APTG, and Taiwan Star Telecom Corporation Ltd., or T-Star, continue to offer low-priced data plans to gain customers.
-We had 11.3 million mobile customers, and a market share of approximately 36.0% in terms of total mobile customers and approximately 38.4% in terms of total mobile services revenues in Taiwan, as of December 31, 2020.
+We had approximately 11.9 million mobile customers, including IoT SIMs, and a market share of approximately 36.1% in terms of total mobile customers and approximately 38.9% in terms of total mobile services revenues in Taiwan, as of December 31, 2021.